 The Acara Global Venture Design course is a competitive offering for upper level undergrads and grad students.
 Each student must apply to be considered for a permission number.
 To apply, email Fred Rose at firstname.lastname@example.org with: (1) your resume (2-page max PDF) and (2) a short essay (2-page max PDF) responding to three questions: Why do you wish to take the class?
 What is your relevant background experience?
 What will you contribute to an interdisciplinary team?

-Applications are due by May 1, 2014 for the Fall 2014 Acara Challenge course.
-After May 1 course applications will be accepted on a rolling basis if space remains.
-Space is limited to 25.
+Applications are due by December 1, 2014 for the Spring 2015 Acara Challenge course.
+After December 1 course applications will be accepted on a rolling basis.
+Seats are limited to 25.
 Apply soon while space remains!

 Who teaches the course?